 Everyday people from the disabled community break social, cultural, and technological barriers all over the world.
 There are artists, athletes, humanitarians who continue to show the world that their disabilities do not hinder them from creating and contributing beautiful things to the world.
 Learning that your disability is strength is one part of your journey, the way you use it in this world is what matters the most.
 Remind yourself that you have no limits and that you deserve to experience life the way every single person on this earth does.

-It does not help either that most – if not all – developmental disabilities are incurable.
-It’s hard to decide if that is because the problem is too complex to resolve or there’s only a little research being done on the subject matter.
-The outcome is that the children who have the disorders mentioned above usually need to stay on therapy for years.
-“If you are looking for a way to make an important contribution to the services available in your town or city or you have been searching for a niche to help you stand out from the professional crowd, consider learning how to tailor therapy to this unique and rewarding population,” notes licensed psychologist Marie Hartwell-Walker, Ed.D.
+It does not help either that most developmental disabilities or progressive disabilities are incurable.
+It’s hard to decide if that is because the developmental disabilities are too complex to resolve or there’s only a little research being done on those disabilities.
+The outcome is that the children who have the developmental disabilities mentioned above usually need to stay in therapy for years.
+Disabilities that are developmental generally take a longer time to manage.

-Nonetheless, in case you are new at giving counseling to someone with a developmental disability, check out the following tips.
+Nonetheless, if you are new at giving counseling to someone with developmental disabilities, check out the following tips.

 - Earn Their Trust

-The unfortunate truth about disabled individuals who are older than five years old is that they may have been exposed to the world.
-That cannot produce a positive impact on the person all the time because they get to deal with the harsh comments from other people, no matter how much their family tries to protect them.
-Some gaze at them pitifully; others are inconsiderate enough to talk about their flaws openly.
+The unfortunate truth about individuals with developmental disabilities who are older than five years old is that they may have been exposed to the world.
+That cannot produce a positive impact on the person with developmental disabilities all the time because they get to deal with the harsh comments from other people, no matter how much their family tries to protect them from their developmental disabilities.
+Some gaze at them pitifully because of their developmental disabilities; others are inconsiderate enough to talk about their developmental disabilities openly.

-The thing is, whether the disability altered someone’s brain function or not, he or she can still realize at one point that strangers see them differently.
-It may enable them to retreat under their shell and not want to even be around mental health professionals like you.
-Because of that, you ought to earn their trust first.
+The thing is, whether the developmental disabilities altered someone’s brain function or not, he or she can still realize at one point that strangers see them differently because of their developmental disabilities.

-The easiest way to do that is by not pushing the client to do the activities you laid out.
-It will not be the only meeting you’ll have, and perhaps he or she can become comfortable around you the more you stay in their life.
-You may also learn about their favorites so that it can be like a conversation starter between the two of you.
+The easiest way to do that is by not pushing the client to do the activities you laid out for their developmental disabilities.
+You may also learn about their favorites so that it can be like a conversation starter between the two of you instead of starting right away with their developmental disabilities.

 - Assess Non-Verbal Cues

-Even if the individual refuses or cannot speak, an excellent counselor should be able to understand the client by assessing their body language.
+Even if the individual refuses or cannot speak, an excellent counselor should be able to understand the client with developmental disabilities by assessing their body language.
 Say, in case a patient who has never looked up when you tell a story suddenly meets your eyes, that is a sign that you got their attention.
-Once a child with special needs tries the activities you suggest to them, it means that the treatment is slowly but surely working.
+Complex disabilities are quite challenging, thus, these types of disabilities must be given more attention and focus.

 - Tailor The Treatment For Each Client

-You can obtain better results as well if you make every activity or discussion relatable for your clients.
-However, you need to ensure that the technique you will employ is custom-fit to each person’s needs.
+You can obtain better results as well if you make every activity or discussion relatable for your clients with disabilities.
+However, you need to ensure that the technique you will employ is custom-fit to each person’s disabilities.
 “That may mean revising a worksheet to meet their unique needs or explaining the same concept 10 different ways until it’s clear,” says Rose Reif, LPC, CRC, QDDP.
-“Whether it’s challenging their client on a cognitive distortion, or assigning homework, or engaging in a role-playing session, I think many counselors are afraid that they will somehow hurt or confuse their client if they try to introduce new skills or ideas.”

-Remember that you will never get two people who have the same case, despite their condition being under one category.
-They are different when it comes to the severity of the disability, their age, the trigger factors, and many more.
-So it is only proper to plan how the treatment should go for a specific client after a couple of sessions, not right after the first consultation.
+Remember that you will never get two people who have the same case of developmental disabilities, despite their condition being under one category.
+They are different when it comes to the severity of the developmental disabilities, their age, the trigger factors, and many more.
+So it is only proper to plan how the treatment should go for a specific client with developmental disabilities after a couple of sessions, not right after the first consultation.
+Individuals with progressive disabilities should have customized treatment plans.

-When you give counseling to someone with a developmental disability, give it with confidence.
-The guidance you can offer to clients is essential for improving their lives and their future.
-It is impossible not to know how to do that, primarily now that you have these basic tips.
+When you give counseling to someone with developmental disabilities, give it with confidence.
+The guidance you can offer to clients is essential for improving their lives with developmental disabilities and their future.
+It is impossible not to know how to do with all developmental disabilities, primarily now that you have these basic tips.

 After finding out that a loved one got into an accident that gave him or her a physical disability, you can’t help but feel pity immediately towards that person.
 “He or she was so close to fulfilling his or her dreams, and then this disaster happened,” you might say.
 Whenever you meet the disabled individual even years past the incident, therefore, you want to treat him or her with gentleness and not talk much about your successes to avoid making the person feel sorrier about his or her situation.